 - (A) When Provided.
 A record vote of the Committee shall be provided on any question before the Committee upon the request of any Member of the Committee.
-A record of the vote of each Member of the Committee on a matter before the Committee shall be available in electronic form within 48 hours of such record vote, and, with respect to any roll call vote on any motion to amend or report, shall be included in the report of the Committee showing the total number of votes cast for and against and the names of those Members voting for and against. - (B) Proxy Voting.
-No vote by any Member of the Committee with respect to any measure or matter may be cast by proxy. - (C) Public Access to Record Votes.
+A record of the vote of each Member of the Committee on a matter before the Committee shall be available in electronic form within 48 hours of such record vote, and, with respect to any roll call vote on any motion to amend or report, shall be included in the report of the Committee showing the total number of votes cast for and against and the names of those Members voting for and against.
+The chair may conduct any record vote by electronic device in accordance with clause 2(n) of rule XI. - (B) Proxy Voting.
+No vote by any Member of the Committee with respect to any measure or matter may be cast by proxy.

+(C) Public Access to Record Votes.
 The Chair of the Committee shall, not later than 24 hours after consideration of a bill, resolution, report or other item, cause the text of the reported item and any amendment adopted thereto to be made publicly available in electronic form.